Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 IMC Prosperity 4 was a fictional space-themed trading competition where we traded planetary products and tried to earn as many **XIRECs** as possible.

 Even though the assets were made up, the trading problems were realistic.
-We had to deal with market making, bid-ask spreads, fair value, options pricing, implied volatility, delta hedging, mean reversion, trend following, bundle relationships, position limits, sizing, risk control, and overfitting.
+We had to deal with market making, bid-ask spreads, fair value, options pricing, mean reversion, bundle relationships and overfitting.

 For each round, IMC gave us **three days of previous market data** to research and test on.
 They also gave us a backtester with only a small slice of the next day, around **10% of Day 4**, so we could sanity-check the bot before submission.